Lucius Quintus Cincinnatus Lamar: Return to Mississippi and Congressman (1857–1860)

-House of Representatives (1857–1860)

 In 1857, Democratic Congressman Daniel Wright decided not to seek reelection in Mississippi's 1st congressional district.
-Lamar was suggested as a possible candidate by The Memphis Daily Appeal under the Democratic ticket, though he faced difficulties due to his prior support of Howell Cobb, a leader of the Union movement.
-Nevertheless, at the convention, he was eventually chosen after numerous indecisive ballots, with Lamar crediting his old friend Jacob Thompson for the win.
-Strongly supporting the Kansas-Nebraska bill, he campaigned against Whig opponent, James Lusk Alcorn.
-Lamar won by a comfortable margin and would easily win again in his 1859 reelection campaign against a lack of opposition.
+The Memphis Daily Appeal suggested Lamar as a possible candidate under the Democratic ticket, though he faced difficulties due to his prior support of Howell Cobb, a leader of the Union movement.
+Nevertheless, at this convention, after numerous indecisive ballots, Mississippi Democrats made Lamar their candidate, and Lamar credited his old friend Jacob Thompson for the win.
+Lamar campaigned against Whig opponent, James Lusk Alcorn by stressing his strong support of the Kansas-Nebraska bill, and won by a comfortable margin, then two years later faced no opponent and thus easily won reelection.

-Lamar's antebellum career in congress was primarily focused on sectionalist issues to protect Southern interests in slavery.
-He was a supporter of the adoption of the proslavery Lecompton Constitution in Kansas without popular ratification.
-On the morning of February 6, 1858, he was involved in a brawl precipitated by debate on the constitution on the floor of the U.S. House of Representatives, where he fought with congressman Owen Lovejoy.
+Lamar's antebellum congressional career primarily focused on sectionalist issues, especially protecting Southern interests in slavery.
+Lamar supported the proslavery Lecompton Constitution in Kansas without popular ratification, which was the subject of a debate on the House floor on the morning of February 6, 1858.
+When a South Carolina congressman attacked a Pennsylvania Republican congressman, a brawl ensued, with Lamar attacking Illinois congressman (and Congregational minister) Owen Lovejoy, who had become a prominent abolitionist after a pro-slavery mob killed his brother.
 Lamar supported the compromise English Bill created by southerners and President Buchanan.
-He defended slavery as an institution in a speech in 1860, arguing that not everyone is equal.
-While he never directly advocated for secession, he warned of it as a possibility if the South was to lose the ability to check the majority abolitionist opinion in the government.
+Lamar again defended slavery as an institution verbally in an 1860 speech, during which he argued that not everyone is equal.
+While Lamar never directly advocated for secession, he mentioned it as possible if the South lost the ability to check the majority abolitionist opinion in the government.

-Lamar left Washington on December 12, 1860 to canvass for a seat in the upcoming Mississippi secession convention, and on January 12, 1861, he resigned from Congress alongside the rest of the Mississippi delegation.
+After the victory of Republican candidate Abraham Lincoln in the November 1860 presidential election was clear, Lamar left Washington on December 12, 1860, to canvass for a seat in the upcoming Mississippi secession convention.
+On January 12, 1861, Lamar resigned from Congress, as did all other members of the Mississippi delegation.